Personnel – General Provisions

 All other components of the EWU are considered to be non-healthcare components.
 A component of EWU Healthcare may not disclose PHI to a non-healthcare component in any situation where such disclosure would be prohibited by HIPAA if the healthcare component and non-healthcare component were separate legal entities.

 4. UNIVERSITY PRIVACY & SECURITY COMPLIANCE OFFICERS

-The Communication Sciences and Disorders Clinic Director shall serve as the University HIPPA Privacy Officer (Privacy Officer).
+The Communication Sciences and Disorders Clinic Director shall serve as the University HIPAA Privacy Officer (Privacy Officer).
 The Privacy Officer oversees the EWU HIPAA privacy compliance program and is responsible for the following: